Last updated on September 29, 2022

 Better Burger Company

-Our burgers were served with a hearty portion of thick, salty fries with homemade mayonnaise – there were also plenty of delicious sauces to choose from on the tables.
-The place is small and there is an open kitchen, meaning that you can be sure everything is freshly prepared.
-We paid €26 for two burger menus including beers – if you’re searching for an inexpensive place serving great food, look no further.
+Our burgers came with a hearty portion of thick, salty chips with homemade mayonnaise.
+There were also plenty of delicious sauces to choose from on the tables.
+The place is small and there is an open kitchen, meaning that you can be sure they prepare everything freshly.
+We paid €26 for two burger menus including beers – if you’re searching for an inexpensive place serving great food, look no further!

 I added this café to our list upon finding out they serve a Canarian specialty – cortado leche y leche, which is essentially coffee with milk and a layer of condensed milk on the bottom.
 Located in a former milk factory, with the original blue tiles still intact, Milch gives off some serious retro vibes and made for a perfect coffee break stop.

-At first, the atmosphere inside this café may seem a little cold due to its minimalistic design, but the barista was very friendly.
-I also absolutely loved my coffee – the only downside is that I don’t know of any local café that serves cortado leche y leche so I could go and get my fix.
-If you’re ever in the area, I couldn’t recommend Milch enough.
+At first, the atmosphere inside this café may seem a little cold due to its minimalistic design, but I can assure you it’s the exact opposite.
+The barista was very friendly and I absolutely loved my coffee.
+The only downside is that I don’t know of any local café that serves cortado leche y leche so I could go and get my fix back home.
+If you’re ever in the area, I couldn’t recommend Milch enough!

-We paid less than 5 euros each for 2 sandwiches and a large cup of coffee, which was an absolute steal.
+At less than 5 euros each for 2 sandwiches and a large cup of coffee, it was an absolute steal.
 We also got some dessert afterwards – I chose traditional German Butterkuchen (butter cake), which was exactly like the one my uncle would often bring home after work.